Villa des Maquignons - 3 Bedroom (Sleeps 6) Villa in Goult

 Description

-FLEXIBLE ARRIVAL AND DEPARTURE DATES AND SHORT STAYS AVAILABLE BEFORE JUNE AND FROM SEPTEMBER.
+FLEXIBLE ARRIVAL AND DEPARTURE DATES + SHORT STAYS AVAILABLE BEFORE JUNE AND FROM SEPTEMBER.

-DISCOUNT FOR STAYS OF 2 WEEKS OR MORE OUTSIDE JUNE - AUGUST MAY BE AVAILABLE.
+DISCOUNT FOR TWO-WEEK STAYS OR MORE OUTSIDE JUNE TO AUGUST MAY BE AVAILABLE.
 PLEASE ENQUIRE FOR DETAILS.

 Located just a fifteen-minute drive from the magnificent village of Gordes and the famous Bories village with its dry-stone houses, Villa des Maquignons is a quintessential Provencal villa with delightful views facing the Luberon mountains.